RomanLut/hx_espnow_rc/README.md

 Checking MAC address is useless because it can be spoofed.

-Thus is it required to protect data with some kind of CRC to discard mailformed packets.
-Encription still should be used to disallow attacker to gather packets and crack CRC algorithm.
+Thus is it required to protect data with some kind of software-layer encription to discard mailformed packets.
+Simple CRC32 XORed with a key, combined with encription-enabled packets should give enough protection.

-If encripted packet is sent to peer with non-matching pmk/lmk, API returns success, but peer does not see packet.
+If encripted packet is sent to peer with non-matching pmk/lmk, API returns success, but peer does not see packet at software layer.

+Brosdcast packets do not support encription.

+# ESP-NOW and Bluetooth coexistence

+ESP32 has single radio which is shared between Wifi, Bluetooth Classic and Bluetooth LE.

+Peer with active ESP-NOW and Bluetooth Classic communications is able to receive ESP-NOW packets and reply with ACK packets.
+But is has a problem with sending ESP-NOW packets to the peer because it can not listen for ACK packets successfully.
+Successfull packet rate dropd to 10-20/sec, sometimes no packets can be sent successfully in one second.

+# ESP-NOW usage in HXRC library

+Packets are sent to broadcast address.
+This allows to implement fast, ACKless, newest data communication.
+All peers on the same Wifi channel will recevie packets and discard foreight packets by sequenceId(quick reject) and CRC32 (CRC32 of data + key).